Ted-Nawrocki/wbd-situation-room/index.md

 It has all the familiar elements:
 - A company created through a complex separation, carrying leverage from day one.
 - Years of operating with limited room for error.
-- A carefully timed restructuring that quietly changes what is possible.
+- A carefully timed restructuring that quietly changed what was possible.
-- Competing transaction paths that turn calendars, eligibility rules, and tender mechanics into strategic tools.
+- Competing transaction paths that turned calendars, eligibility rules, and tender mechanics into strategic tools.
+- A contested bidding war that resolved into a signed deal.
+- And now a concurrent, multi-instrument debt management exercise running against a regulatory approval clock.

-This is the point where strategy stops being theoretical and starts flowing through custody systems, election platforms, and deadline trackers.
+This is where strategy stops being theoretical and starts flowing through custody systems, election platforms, and deadline trackers.

-That’s where the real drama lives.
+That is where the real drama lives.

 ---